Smoothed analysis on connected graphs: Introduction

 \begin{thm} For all positive $D$ and $\eps$, there exists a constant $M$ such that the following holds.
 Let $G$ be an $n$-vertex $D$-degenerate connected graph, choose $R \sim G(n, \frac{\eps}{n})$ and let $\pG = G \cup R$.
 Then a.a.s.

 \end{thm}

 For a precise definition of $\Tm$, we refer the reader to Section~\ref{sec:preliminaries}.
 The bound in Theorem~\ref{thm:main} above is tight when $G$ is the path on $n$ vertices, as then a.a.s.\ $\pG$ contains an induced subgraph which is a path of length $\Omega(\log n)$.
-Moreover, we cannot expect that for arbitrary connected graph $G$, the mixing time on the perturbed graph $\pG$ will be $O(\log^2 n)$ as the following example demonstrates.
+Moreover, we cannot expect that $\Tm(\pG) = O(\log^2 n)$ for an arbitrary connected graph $G$, as the following example demonstrates.
 Let $G$ be the graph obtained by connecting two disjoint cliques of order $n/2$ with a single edge and let $R \sim G(n,\frac{1}{n})$.
 As the number of edges interconnecting the two cliques in the perturbed graph is a.a.s.\ $O(n)$, the conductance of $\pG$ is $O(\frac{1}{n})$, which implies via standard results (e.g., \cite{Peres}) that the mixing time of the lazy random walk on $\pG$ is $\Omega(n)$.

+The effect of small random perturbations on connected graphs from several families has been studied before, see, e.g., \cite{Addario,NewmanWatts1}.
+In particular, a $O(\log^2n)$ bound (holding a.a.s.) on the mixing time of a simple random walk on a random perturbation of the ring graph was proved in~\cite{Addario}, see Section~\ref{sec:related-works} for more details.
+Our Theorem~\ref{thm:main} demonstrates that an upper bound of $O(\log^2n)$ on the mixing time (holding a.a.s.) is a rather general phenomenon for perturbed connected graphs.

 Finally, we establish the existence of long paths in perturbed connected graphs with bounded maximum degree.
 Observe that a connected bounded degree graph with $n$ vertices might contain only paths of length $O(\log n)$, as the case of the complete binary tree demonstrates. \begin{thm} For every $\eps, \Delta > 0$, there exists $c>0$ such that the following holds.
 Let $G$ be an $n$-vertex connected graph with maximum degree bounded by $\Delta$.
-Form a random graph $R \sim G(n,\frac{\eps}{n})$, and let $\pG = G \cup R$.
+Form a random graph $R \sim G(n,\frac{\eps}{n})$ and let $\pG = G \cup R$.
 Then $\pG$ a.a.s.\ contains a path of length $cn$. \end{thm} The assumption that the maximum degree is bounded is crucial, as it is easy to see that if $G = K_{1,n-1}$ and $\eps < 1$, then a.a.s.\ the length of a longest path in $G \cup R$ is $O(\log n)$.
-This follows as it is known that a.a.s.\ each connected component of $G(n,\frac{\eps}{n})$ has $O(\log n)$ vertices and the vertex set of any path in $\pG$ induces at most two connected components in $R$.
+This follows as it is known that a.a.s.\ each connected component of $G(n,\frac{\eps}{n})$ has $O(\log n)$ vertices and the vertex set of any simple path in $\pG$ intersects at most two connected components in $R$.